frne/play-sass-es6/README.md

 ### Play Framework

-To start off, a new Play Project needs to be created.
-The Play [documentation](https://www.playframework.com/documentation/2.6.x/NewApplication#Creating-a-new-application) provides an easy way to do that using [giter8 templates]().
-In this example, the Play Scala Seed 2.6.x is used:
+To start off, a new Play project needs to be created.
+The [documentation](https://www.playframework.com/documentation/2.6.x/NewApplication#Creating-a-new-application) provides an easy way to do that using [giter8 templates]().
+In this example, the `Play Scala Seed 2.6.x`  is used:

 ```bash
 sbt new playframework/play-scala-seed.g8
 ```

-*Side note: The setup is tested with the Scala seed, but one should be able to use the Java seed as well.*
+*Note: This example is based on the Scala seed, but should work for Java as well.*

 As an optional step, I would recommend to setup Play as an SBT [multi-project build](http://www.scala-sbt.org/0.13/docs/Multi-Project.html).
 This helps to keep the project structure